FuelLabs/sway/docs/README.md

 mdbook build
 ```

-To build the book on strict mode to detect Forc documentation errors:
+To build the book on strict mode to check if pages should be removed or added within the Forc Reference:

 ```sh
 MDBOOK_preprocessor__FORC_documenter__STRICT="true" mdbook build docs